MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <details>

-<summary>What should we do to remove Moodle login page when working from Teams?
+<summary>What should we do to remove Moodle sign-in page when working from Teams?
 Can we force single sign-on (SSO)?</summary>

-The users have multiple sign in options from the Moodle login page.
+The users have multiple sign-in options from the Moodle sign-in page.

 * To sign in exclusively using Microsoft 365 credentials, enable the **Force redirect** configuration settings for the **auth_oidc plugin**.
 If the service is enabled, user can see the Microsoft sign in page.
 * To sign in manually to the Moodle portal, see [Moodle](https://moodle.org/login/index.php).